gigz-fr/gigz-tracking/README.md

 ## GDPR

-You can display a predefined GDPR modal with the following code:
+You can display a predefined GDPR popup with the following code:
 ```
-gigz.displayModal((allowPerformanceCookies, allowFeatureCookies, allowTargetedAdsCookies) => {
+gigz.getGdprAuthorizations((allowPerformanceCookies, allowFeatureCookies, allowTargetedAdsCookies) => {
 	// Whatever you need to do with this authorizations

 	if (!allowTargetedAdsCookies) {